-Instant cameras might seem like a bit of an old-school throwback in 2021, but there's plenty of reasons why you might be considering one, particularly if you've got a penchant for the quirky, and want something a bit different to experiment with.
-Instant cameras give you a tactile print to hold in your hands, stick on the fridge and pass around to friends - that might seem a little old-fashioned in principal, but the novelty remains for a reason.
+Instant cameras might seem like a bit of an old-school throwback in 2021, but there are plenty of reasons why you might be considering one – particularly if you're looking for something different from phone photography.
+Instant cameras give you a tactile print to hold in your hands, stick on the fridge and pass around to friends – that might seem a little old-fashioned, but the novelty remains for a reason.

 Quality of print and the type of film an instant camera requires is also definitely worth giving some attention to.
 Although no instant brand delivers super accurate results (and that's part of the charm), it's Instax which arguably delivers the most natural prints.
-Polaroid shots, on the other hand, tend to have a dreamier look, which is what you might prefer anyway.
+The best Polaroid cameras, on the other hand, tend to have a dreamier look, which is what you might prefer anyway.

 While instant cameras are often pretty cheap, you'll need to remember to factor in the cost of film.
 It can add up pretty quickly, so pay attention to the price per unit - and think about how many pictures you think you're going to want to shoot to satisfy your needs.
 Instant cameras with digital screens that allow you to preview your shots help to dramatically reduce wastage, so they're worth considering if budget is a concern.

 Our current choice for best instant camera 2021 is the Fujifilm Instax Mini 11.
 This simple, inexpensive and fun camera is a great choice for anyone toying with the idea of a retro camera, giving you just enough features to create enjoyable prints.

 Keep reading to discover our pick of the rest – since it might be another camera that’s the best option for you.
 Our list includes a great range of different instant cameras, meaning you should find something suitable no matter your budget, your style or your level of skill.
 We’ve also kept a few older models in the list that still offer great value.

 - Fujifilm Instax Mini 11

 - Fujifilm Instax SQ1